 On the south coast of England, you’ll find Brighton and Hove.
 This beautiful seaside area is a popular destination for students, families, and tourists due to its laid-back, coastal lifestyle and beautiful scenery.
 Check out what this area has to offer with our student accommodation in Brighton and Hove.

-If you’re looking for Brighton student housing that is a short walk to the city centre, check out iQ Sawmills.
+If you’re looking for Brighton student housing that is a short walk to the city centre, check out Holden Court.
 This stylish accommodation offers a range of studios suitable to most requirements and budgets and has great social, study and dining areas.
-It’s located an 8-minute walk from the University of Brighton on Lewes Road and 14-minutes from the Moulsecoomb campus.
+It’s located an 23-minute walk from the University of Brighton on Lewes Road and 16-minutes from the Moulsecoomb campus.

 For modern student accommodation in Brighton, take a look at iQ Abacus House.
 This popular student accommodation is just north of the city and offers a range of self-contained studios that include a kitchen and living space of your own, and an ensuite bathroom.
 It’s just over a mile from the beach and is only a short walk or a bus ride away to either the University of Brighton or the University of Sussex, depending on which campus you’re attending.